LucaMaccarini/InstaMacBot/README.md

  ## 2) Desktop Client
  - A basic client that uses these classes, (bot is in beta testing)
- - I am developing another client for android using these classes
+ - In the future I will develop a client for android that will use these classes to bring the bot to a mobile platform

  # Terms and Conditions
  use this bot at you own risk!